 - Important requirements

 - Florida laws

-Personal short term disability insurance in Florida can support your earnings in case of accidents and illnesses that may interrupt income for one or both parents.
+FL does have mandated state benefits.
+Individual short term disability options in Florida can support your earnings in case of accidents and illnesses that may interrupt income for one or both parents.
 Many growing families face rapidly rising costs for a variety of items, any stop to the inflow of earnings creates a difficult circumstance.

 Payments begin after satisfying an elimination period.
 The elimination period is the length of time you are continuously disabled before payments begin.
 The elimination period is chosen at time of application.

 Payments continue while continuously disabled until reach the benefit duration limit.
 The duration limit is also chosen at time of application.
 Choose between durations of: 3, 6, 12, or 24 months.

 Paid maternity benefits are very rare, extremely important to have, and easily found for many.
 Most employers choose not to provide paid leave for most workers because the costs are prohibitive.
 Paying workers to stay at home does not make business sense in the minds of many employers.

 Maternity leave short term disability makes benefit payments when normal childbirth occurs more than nine months after the policy effective date.
 Vagina delivery qualifies for a six week payment.
 Cesarean section deliveries allow for an additional two weeks during recovery.

 Pregnancy Bed Rest